michaelspatrick/clustercheck/README.md

 The MySQL server daemon plugin initiates a listener on port 9200 which awaits a connection.
 Once one is made, the node's availability is checked with the same logic as is used in scripts commonly used.
 Instead of querying the database, however, the plugin utilizes internal system calls to verify availability.
 An HTTP header, status code, and message are then output and the connection is closed.
 This mimics the functionality of the scripts currently used for this purpose.

 ### Why the need for a clustercheck plugin?
 In order to use a load balancer with PXC, such as HAProxy, you want to be able to query the server easily to see if the node is available to respond to traffic.
 Most of the time this requires configuring a script, usually written in Bash or Python, to login to MySQL and check a few status variables and then respond with a HTTP header, status code, and text.
 The load balancer then reads this response and uses it to determine whether to route queries to the node or not.
+There is also a maintenance mode capability that is simple to enable.

 While this approach works fine, it does offer a few disadvantages:
 * Must be able to become root to install the script.
 This is problematic for some DBAs who do not have root access, thus requiring a SysAdmin to do the work for them.